j-pk/Minimal/README.md

 # Minimal
 An improved reddit client to help users see the bigger picture

 This app was my original creation that complemented the Reddit website when there was no official app and few third-party options in the App Store.
-Originally named mite in the App Store in 2015.
+Originally named mité in the App Store in 2015.
 It offered the following features:

 - Dynamic view options: Transform subreddit thumbnails into first-party candidates, enabling users to switch between compact, media, multi-row, and more.
 - Custom theming: Personalize the app's visual style to suit your preferences.